 I salute those in the Republican party who are calling out Trump and suggesting he drop out of the race.
 I also salute journalists and media who are stepping up efforts to persuade Trumpers that their leader is a threat to democracy and is not their friend.

 Will these efforts work?
 I retain hope that a combination of things will finally rid us of Trump.
 The GOP still has time to find an alternative candidate, but it will take a village, including many of us who are not Republicans and do not plan to vote for the party’s candidate to make that happen.

 Be part of that village.
 If you see something (a dangerous candidate who has already admitted to rejecting democracy), do something.

 J.E.
-Dean is a retired attorney and public affairs consultant writing on politics, government, birds, and other subjects.
+Dean is a retired attorney and public affairs consultant writing on politics, government, and other subjects.